chrisbrasington/chrisbrasington.github.io/morrowind/index.md

 ![](img/ray1.jpeg)

-After the disapperance of `Etrian the Nerevarine`, a mysterious robed Breton was seen wandering around `Sedya Neen`.
+After the disapperance of `Etria the Nerevarine`, a mysterious robed Breton was seen wandering around `Sedya Neen`.
 They were unusually tall - wearing their hair straight-up as if to increase their presense.

 ![](img/ray2.jpeg)